ChanLumerico/lucid/docs/source/nn/functions/conv/unfold.rst

 Example
 -------

-Using `im2col` to preprocess input data for a convolution operation:
+Using `unfold` to preprocess input data for a convolution operation:

 .. code-block:: python